+xviii.
+Thallium

+xix.
+Tellurium

+xx.
+Silver.

-- vii.
-Arsenic viii.
-Antimony Molybdenum ix.
-Titanium Х. xi.
-Tin Barium Xİİ. xiii.
-Beryllium xiv.
-Boron XV.
-Uranium Vanadium xvi.
-Cobalt xvii. xviii.
-Thallium Tellurium xix. - xx.
-Silver. - 2.
-Biocides and their derivatives not appearing in list I. - 3.
+- 2. Biocides and their derivatives not appearing in list I. - 3.
 Substances which have a deleterious effect on the taste and/or odour of groundwater, and compounds liable to cause the formation of such substances in such water and to render it unfit for human consumption. - 4.
 Toxic or persistent organic compounds of silicon, and substances which may cause the formation of such compounds in water, excluding those which are biologically harmless or are rapidly converted in water into harmless substances. - 5.
 Inorganic compounds of phosphorus and elemental phosphorus. - 6.
 Fluorides. - 7.
-Ammonia and nitrites.1
+Ammonia and nitrites.

-1 Where certain substances in list II are carcinogenic, mutagenic or teratogenic, they are included in category 4 of this list.
+&lt;sup>1 Where certain substances in list II are carcinogenic, mutagenic or teratogenic, they are included in category 4 of this list.